Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Building Operators

 \annotatetwo[yshift=0.8em]{above}{t1}{t2}{\textbf{ visual angle of true value}} The \ProjToAxisX\ operator returns a Normal distribution centered at the true value plus a participant-specific bias $\beta_j$, capturing whether participant $j$ systematically over- or under-estimates the projected position.
 The observation-specific standard deviation $\sigma_j$ captures how much the participant's responses spread for a given trial:

-The standard deviation scales multiplicatively with how far the point must be projected, i.e. the visual angle distance to $x$-axis, $\theta_Y$, where $\alpha_j$ acts as a scaling parameter for participant $j$.
+The standard deviation scales multiplicatively with how far the point must be projected, i.e., the visual angle distance to $x$-axis, $\theta_Y$, where $\alpha_j$ acts as a scaling parameter for participant $j$.
 We compared additive and multiplicative scaling relationships on pilot data; the multiplicative specification yielded better posterior predictive calibration and is used throughout.
 The models for \ProjToCurve\ and \ProjToAxisY\ are defined similarly as the model above.
+Note that these models condition variance on projection distance but not on the local slope at the projection target; incorporating slope-dependent terms via standard first-order error propagation is a natural future refinement.
 Details of the full hierarchical specifications (which model population means and standard deviations of $\beta_j$ and $\alpha_j$) are in~\Cref{sec:supplemental_materials}.

 \Cref{fig:projection-overall} shows observed errors plotted against projection distance for all three projection operators, with posterior predictive intervals marginalizing over participants.
 In all three cases, the spread of errors increases with distance, consistent with the multiplicative scaling specification.
 The posterior predictive intervals cover the observed data well, with most points falling within the 95\% interval.